Friday, May 20, 2011

 I like words also.
 If I can get them, well-formatted bullet lists are nice, but if I have to just boxes and words will do nicely.
 Two pixels together are two pixels.
 But two boxes together are nested. or adjacent, or overlapping.
 They interact.
 They can move.
 One can conditionally disappear.

-Don't even get me started on the possibilities offer up by
+Don't even get me started on the possibilities offer up by three boxes.
+The mind boggles.

 What size are they?
 It doesn't matter.
 Or: it depends.
 On rules we don't just assume, or constrain by declaring a resolution, but by determining some what size and what items stay on each page in which position as the design progresses into addressing different platforms, different devices, and different aspect ratios.